XiaoouPan/ILAMM/README.md

 ## Goal of this package

 This package employs the I-LAMM algorithm to solve regularized Huber regression.
-The choice of penalty functions includes the $\ell_1$-norm, the smoothly clipped absolute deviation (SCAD) and the minimax concave penalty (MCP).
-Tuning parameters lambda and tau (for Huber loss) can be determined by cross-validation.
-As a by-product, the package can also run least squares counterparts (i.e., Lasso, SCAD and MCP).
-See reference papers for more details.
+The choice of penalty functions includes the l1-norm, the smoothly clipped absolute deviation (SCAD) and the minimax concave penalty (MCP).
+Two tuning parameters lambda and tau (for Huber loss) are calibrated by cross-validation.
+As a by-product, this package also produces regularized least squares estimators, including the Lasso, SCAD and MCP.
+See the reference papers for more details.

-The observed data X is a n by d matrix, where both low-dimension (d < n) and high-dimension (d > n) are allowed, response Y is a continuous vector with length n.
-It's assumed that Y come from the model Y = X * beta + epsilon, where epsilon may come from asymmetrix and/or heavy-tailed distributions.
+The observed data are (Y,X), where Y is an n-dimensional response vector and X is an n by d design matrix.
+We assume that Y depends on X through a linear model Y = X * beta + epsilon, where epsilon is an n-dimensional noise vector whose distribution can be asymmetrix and/or heavy-tailed.
+The package computes the standard Huber's M-estimator if d < n and the regularized Huber regression estimator if d >= n.

 ## Installation